collabratech/HangfireOrchestratorPOC/README.md

 SCHEDULE

-		send an email to newly registered users a day after their registration BackgroundJob.Schedule(TimeSpan.FromDays(1))
+		Ex.: send an email to newly registered users a day after their registration BackgroundJob.Schedule(TimeSpan.FromDays(1))
 		HF Server periodically checks the schedule to enqueue scheduled